TheSainEyereg/ZeroBot-Discord/README.md

     }
 }
 ```
 _p.s.
-I recommend to set deffaults to that values._
+I recommend set defaults to that values._

 4. Run bot by typing `npm start` or `node index.js`